DylanTaylor1/GTNH-PowerDisplay/README.md

 - Transparency - Change the alpha values of the shapes and the text.
 - Colors - Change the colors of the energy bar, the background, the border, and the text.
 - Sleep - Seconds between updates.
+Sharing the same computer and program between multiple players is possible.
+Simply connect another glasses terminal for each individual player.
+However, the configuration settings are going to be the same for everyone.
+A separate computer is needed for different configurations.

 ## Other Helpful Commands